 - You are within New York’s statute of limitations for filing a lawsuit (3 years);

 - Your vehicle is less than eight years old;

 - Your vehicle was worth at least $5,000 before the crash;

 - Your vehicle repairs were worth over $1,500;

 - Your vehicle does not have a salvage title;

 - Your vehicle was never declared a total loss.

 Finally, what if you were driving a restored classic car that you put years of sweat equity into?
 What if your car had irreplaceable sentimental value to you?
 It’s rare for courts to award “sentimental value” attached to an auto loss claim, but it’s not completely impossible.
-Working with an experienced car accident lawyer in New York can help you claim a fair amount of compensation.
+Working with our experienced New York City car accident lawyers can help you claim a fair amount of compensation.